usnistgov/spectrumdb/README.rst

 Start mongod
 +++++++++++++

-    # Create a mongod folder where you want the db to reside
+    # Create a mongod folder where you want the db to reside\

     md c:\mongodb

+    # Start mongod

     mongod -dbpath = c:\mongodb

 Note: if you installed mongod as a service (see above),